 Hypoallergenic bedding materials are typically made from natural fibers like bamboo, silk, or organic cotton.
 These materials are less likely to irritate sensitive skin or trigger allergic reactions.
 Look for bedding labeled as “hypoallergenic” or “allergy-friendly” to ensure that it has been specifically designed to reduce allergen exposure.
 Avoid materials like wool or down, which can harbor dust mites and other allergens.
 When in doubt, opt for bedding that has been certified by organizations like the Asthma and Allergy Foundation of America.

-See also How to Design a Coastal Bedroom with a Rattan Bed Frame?
+See also How to Design a Contemporary Bedroom with a Leather Bed Frame?

 3. Are there specific thread counts or weaves that are better for hypoallergenic bedding?